(FAM-APPEALS)

 Appeal books and transcript

-5.1 Unless otherwise ordered, appeal books are required as follows:
+5.1 Unless otherwise ordered, appeal books are required in all appeals.

-5.2 Where a party is required to file an appeal book, unless otherwise ordered, the appeal book must contain only the following documents:
+5.2 Unless otherwise ordered, the appeal book must contain only the following documents:

 - the documents put in evidence at the hearing or trial to which the appeal relates, including the orders, applications, affidavits and exhibits relevant to the grounds of appeal or contention and necessary to enable the Court hearing the appeal to reach its judgment; and